jfainberg/jfainberg.github.io/_includes/content.markdown

+I am currently a data scientist with [Consigli].

+### Past
-I am currently a machine learning scientist within the [Machine Learning Center of Excellence] at J.P.
+- Machine learning scientist (VP) within the [Machine Learning Center of Excellence] at J.P.
 Morgan Chase.

-### Past
 - PhD student at [CSTR] where I worked on automatic speech recognition with [Steve Renals] and [Peter Bell]
 - Interned at [Bloomberg]
 - Interned at [Sonos] in the Advanced Technology team, supervised by [Daniele Giacobello]